ltelab/disdrodb/CONTRIBUTING.rst

 Issue Reporting Guidelines
 --------------------------

--  Always use `issue
+-  Always use one available `issue templates <https://github.com/ltelab/disdrodb/issues/new/choose>`__
-   templates <https://github.com/ltelab/disdrodb/issues/new/choose>`__
--  If you don’t find a corresponding issue template please use the template to ask a new template
+-  If you don’t find the required GitHub issue template, please ask for a new template.

 Contribution Guidelines
 -----------------------